DataBiosphere/toil/docs/running/running.rst

 For a more detailed example and explanation, we've developed a sample pipeline that merge-sorts a temporary file.

+.. todo:: What is the point of this example?
+It could be used as in introduction to developing a workflow.
+In that case, the structure of the script should be explained.

 1. Download :download:`the example code <toil-sort-example.py>`.

 2. Run it with the default settings::